Cacalli/cacalli-frontend/README.md

 [Cacalli's Trello](https://trello.com/b/xWpvHBKX/cacalli)

 The gitflow was a key tool to work with our repositories.
-By creating a branch from master called `develop` and sub branches from develop in order to work in features and fixes according to the objectives of the sprint.
+By creating a branch from master called `develop` and sub branches from develop in order to work in features and fixes according to the objectives of each sprint.

 [Gitflow](https://www.atlassian.com/es/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=%C2%BFQu%C3%A9%20es%20Gitflow%3F,vez%20y%20quien%20lo%20populariz%C3%B3.)